AndreasAvgou/AndreasAvgou/README.md

 💬 Follow me on [Linkedln](https://www.linkedin.com/in/andreasavgoustis)

-🔭 I’m currently working on data analyst - data science [projects](https://andreasavgou.github.io/)
+🔭 I’m currently working on data analyst - data science - data engineering [projects](https://andreasavgou.github.io/)
 <!--
 **AndreasAvgou/AndreasAvgou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.